 The problem with trying to add the cinnamon to the grinds in the regular percolator type coffee maker is that the expanding cinnamon particles will form a barrier that prevents the water from interacting properly with the coffee grinds.
 This can also lead to a backup problem in the coffee machine.

 So if you are working with a French Press or Turkish Pot, and you have a good filter, you can simply add the cinnamon powder to your coffee grinds.
-For everyone else, we still have two more options for adding cinnamon to your coffee so hang in there.
+For everyone else, we still have two more options for adding cinnamon to your morning coffee so hang in there.

 Add cinnamon powder to your cream

 So we have established that cinnamon does not interact well with hot liquids.
 But, there is a way to introduce the flavor to your percolated java potion without dropping it in the hot brew.
-You can add your cinnamon to the cream before adding it to the coffee.
+You can add cinnamon to the cream before adding it to the coffee.
 It will mix better with the cream and this will prevent a skin of cinnamon granules from forming at the top of your coffee.

 This will work best with those heavier creamers.
 Those with a high-fat content will get a better hold on the small cinnamon pieces.
 Theoretically, this might work with non-dairy creamers, but I wouldn’t know.